S3-working-group/s3-practical-guide/docs/all.md

 **Meet on a regular basis (usually weekly) for reporting on and coordinating work across domains.**

--   facilitate the meeting (<dfn data-info="Timebox: A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).">timebox</dfn> dialogue and use rounds where valuable)
+-   facilitate the meeting (<a href="#" class="tooltip" title="Timebox: A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).">timebox</a> dialogue and use rounds where valuable)
 -   when useful, compile an agenda before the meeting and share it with attendees in advance
     -   include details of any prerequisites that can help attendees to prepare
     -   further agenda items may come up when hearing status reports